 If your man is particularly understanding he will sit and listen, interjecting a little, “That makes perfect sense,” or “Sure, I understand.”

 The truth is though, that many guys I’ve worked with within marriage coaching don’t usually understand.

 They don’t have a clue about what you mean because they are still in their work “box” or compartment.

 And, even if they are ready to listen, they don’t dissect a situation as detailed as women do.

 Somewhere after the “This is what happened,” and “So what do you think?” they’ve spaced out and they’re off into their nothing space.

 If you’ve missed the part about men thinking about nothing, go back and read it.

-Every man can compartmentalize their lives, some better than others.
+Every man can compartmentalize their life, some better than others.

 But no matter how well they can or can’t compartmentalize home, work, family, issues and recreation, they all have a space in which they can go where they think about absolutely nothing.

 Most women don’t believe their guys when they ask, “What are you thinking about?” and the answer is, “nothing.”